nodegui/qode/README.md

 # Qode

-Qode is a lightly modified fork of Node.js that merges Node's event loop with Qt's event loop.
+Qode is a lightly modified fork of Node.js that allows Node's event loop to be merged with Qt's or any other Gui event loop.
 It is designed to be used together with `@nodegui/nodegui`.
+Qode achieves this by allowing message loop injection via a NodeJS addon.

 <img alt="logo" src="https://github.com/nodegui/nodegui/raw/master/extras/logo/nodegui.png" height="200" />

+## Changes in v2.0

+> In version 2.0, Qode no longer depends on Qt as a dependency.
+>
+> This makes it easier to upgrade Qt and also allows devs to use their own version of Qt.
+Technically this means its possible to integrate with another Gui system (not Qt) aswell.
+>
+> Another benefit is that it helps in avoiding issues with 3rd party plugin development because of qt version mismatch.
+>
+> Now, Qode essentially becomes nodejs + `<some code changes to allow message loop injection via an addon>`

 ### Note:

 Qode is published as a NPM module as `@nodegui/qode`.
-For more details on the npm module visit: `npm/README.md`
+For more details on the npm module visit: `npm/README.md` The changes to node are visible in the `qode-v12.x` branches in `https://github.com/nodegui/node`

 ## Changes to Node.js

-- The event loop is replaced with QT's GUI message loop.
-- The process will quit when **BOTH** the QT message loop and Node.js event loop have quit.
-So if there are still Node.js requests pending, the process will wait until all of them have finished.
-- There are new `process.versions.qode` property added - This mentions the qode version.
-- There are new `process.versions.qt(runtime)` property added - This mentions the version of qt shared library you are using on runtime.
-- There are new `process.versions.qt(compiled)` property added - This mentions the version of qt used while compiling qode.
-Ideally both runtime and compile time versions should be same but binary compatible versions could work too.
+- The event loop remains the same as that of NodeJs until a new Gui message loop is injected via the qode api.
+See below for details on the api.
+- When a Gui message loop is injected, qode will use it as the primary event loop and will process NodeJs requests on the main thread as an when it arrives by listening to the libuv's events.
-- Make sure to use a binary compatible version of nodejs when using alongside qode.
+- Note: Make sure to use a binary compatible version of nodejs when using alongside qode.
 For example is qode has node version of 12.x then use Node version 12.x when developing apps with qode.

 Currently only 64bit OS's are supported.